 - Ship puppies

-- Let puppies leave their mother before 10 weeks of age
+- Let puppies leave before 10 weeks of age

 - Sell puppies for breeding purposes (working homes will be considered)

 Kynic Stockdogs is dedicated to raising the best quality working border collies possible.
-To do so we start with talented, healthy adults with outstanding temperaments and then raise our puppies naturally and with Puppy Culture techniques.
+To do so, I start with talented, healthy adults and then raise puppies naturally and with tried and tested puppy-rearing techniques.
 Please read on to learn more about what this process looks like…

-Our dogs are an integral part of our small, working homestead.
-They are our companions and working partners, and we only keep as many as can comfortably live in our home and help us on the farm.
-We breed very occasionally, and only when we are looking for a new puppy to add to our team.
-This generally means a litter every 3-4 years.
+My dogs are an integral part of my small, working homestead.
+They are my companions and working partners, and each has a special role around my home and farm.
+I breed only occasionally, when I am looking for a new puppy to add to my team.
 As such, every litter – and every puppy – is a big deal and a very exciting event on the farm!

 Excellent health and steady, friendly temperaments are central to our breeding program.
-Furthermore, our pups are carefully selected to be top notch working stockdogs.
-We love all our canine companions but, before being bred, they must prove themselves to be excellent examples of their breed.
-With the Border Collies, this means being trained to the Open level of USBCHA style herding as well as being able to do all important chores on the farm, and occasionally in other venues as need be.
+Furthermore, my pups are carefully selected to be top notch working stockdogs.
+I love all my canine companions but, before being bred, they must prove themselves to be excellent examples of their breed.
+With the Border Collies, this means being trained to a high level of competency in herding as well as being able to do all important chores on the farm, and occasionally in other venues as need be.

 Health & Diet

-As with our adult dogs, Kynic puppies are naturally reared.
-Weaned to goat’s milk and pastured organic eggs from our farm, their first solid food is raw meat.
-We ensure that there are no known chemicals in their environment, use only biodegradable natural cleaners (such as baking soda and vinegar), and avoid the use of chemical flea & tick deterrents and dewormers around young immune systems.
+Kynic puppies are naturally reared, which means they are weaned to raw meat and pastured organic eggs from our farm.
+I work hard to eliminate chemicals in their environment, using only biodegradable natural cleaners (such as baking soda and vinegar), and avoiding the use of chemical flea & tick deterrents and dewormers around young immune systems.

-We are very fortunate to have a wonderful team of holistic veterinary practitioners, in addition to our in-house knowledge gained through a decade and a half of practice, to ensure that homeopathy, acupuncture, herbal medicine, and other holistic approaches to health are our front line.
+I am very fortunate to have the support of a wonderful team of holistic veterinary practitioners, in addition to in-house knowledge gained through over two decades practical experience, to ensure that homeopathy, acupuncture, herbal medicine, and other holistic approaches to health are our front line.

-Once pups can hear, see and crawl about, their whelping pen is moved into our open-concept kitchen where an x-pen addition offers them a play area where they can safely be in the middle of everything.
-From here on in, pups are raised under foot, carefully introduced to the rest of the pack and progressively included in daily activity about the house, and eventually around the farm.
+Once pups can hear, see, and crawl about, pups are raised under foot, carefully introduced to the rest of the pack and progressively included in daily activity about the house, and eventually around the farm.

-By the time pups are ready to go, we have worked to expose them to many new people and dogs, different sights, sounds, smells and environments, car trips, livestock, crates and anything else we can think of to help them build the foundation to blossom into the most confident, resilient dogs possible.
+By the time pups are ready to go, they will have been exposed to new people and dogs (Covid permitting); different sights, sounds, smells, and environments; car trips; livestock; crates and anything else I can think of to help them build the foundation to blossom into the most confident, resilient dogs possible.

-Because we believe in building immune systems naturally, we work to gradually expose puppies to new situations.
+Because I believe in building immune systems naturally, I work to gradually expose puppies to new situations.
 This means avoiding taking them to dog parks or other high-traffic dog areas where their immature immune systems might get overwhelmed.
-As they mature, puppies will be taken to herding and agility trials and classes, as well as to training venues we frequent with their parents and pack mates.
+At the same time, beginning around 7 weeks, I take them to low-density public areas to gradually expose them to new environments.
+As they mature, puppies will be taken to herding and agility trials and classes (again, Covid permitting), as well as to training venues where permitted.

-By the time puppies are ready to go to their permanent homes they will have solid recalls, have a foundation in Crate Games, be clicker imprinted and have training basics under their belts such as sitting, ‘it’s yer choice’, hand touches, and tugging.
+By the time puppies are ready to go to their permanent homes they will have solid recalls, be clicker imprinted and have training basics under their belts.
 Pups going to working homes will also be regularly exposed to livestock (sheep, goats, horses, ducks and chickens) and our livestock guardian dogs.

-We do our very best to carefully match each puppy with the home that will fit their needs and activity levels, and each buyer with the puppy that will best meet their lifestyle, training and competition goals.
-For this reason we ask that potential buyers fill out a puppy application and spend time getting to know us and our dogs, prior to placing a deposit and eventually purchasing a puppy.
+I do my very best to carefully match each puppy with the home that will fit their needs and activity levels, and each buyer with the puppy that will best meet their lifestyle, training, and competition goals.
+For this reason, I ask that potential buyers fill out a puppy application and spend time getting to know us and our dogs, prior to placing a deposit and eventually purchasing a puppy.

-We strongly recommend that a raw diet and natural approach to rearing be maintained for the life of each dog and are happy to offer help, information and support to any of our puppy homes wishing to do so.
+I strongly recommend that a raw diet and natural approach to rearing be maintained for the life of each dog and am happy to offer help, information, and support to any puppy homes wishing to do so.

-If you are interested in a Kynic Stockdog naturally reared puppy, please email firstname.lastname@example.org for more information and a puppy application.
+If you are interested in a Kynic Stockdog naturally reared puppy, please email me (Hélène) at firstname.lastname@example.org for more information and a puppy application.